SabrinaJewson/cmarker.typ/README.md

 	You can set this to `read("somefile.md")` to import an external markdown file;
 	see the
 	[documentation for the read function](https://typst.app/docs/reference/data-loading/read/).
-	- Accepted values: All strings or raw text.
+	- Accepted values: All strings or raw text code block.
 	- Required.

 - `smart-punctuation`: